reddit/devvit-field/readme.md

 - First, make sure `config.prod.json` has the subreddit name and ID for all subs you are targeting.
 - Next, go to `src/devvit/server/core/levels.ts` and make sure `config.prod.json` is imported and `config.dev.json` is not.
 - Run `npm run devvit:install:prod` to upload a production version of app
-- Go to https://developers.reddit.com/apps/banfield-app and install the app in the subreddits you need
+- Go to https://developers.reddit.com/apps/field-app and install the app in the subreddits you need
-- Go to each subreddit and click make new posts by using the menu item action: `[BanField] New Post`.
+- Go to each subreddit and click make new posts by using the menu item action: `[Field] New Post`.
 Only make one per subreddit.
-As you are redirected to the post unit for each created banfield copy and page the link into `config.prod.json`.
+As you are redirected to the post unit for each created field copy and page the link into `config.prod.json`.
 We need these for ascending and descending
 - Make sure the last level is a size of 1, partition size of 1, and mine density of 0!
-- For the leaderboard, make a new subreddit, and create another post with `[BanField] New Post`.
+- For the leaderboard, make a new subreddit, and create another post with `[Field] New Post`.
 Give it a size of 1, partition size of 1, and mine density of 0 (shouldn't matter but you never know!).
 - Take the subredditId (t5_) and postId (t3_) and add it to `config.prod.json`.
 I get `subredditId` from the network tab filtering by `/events`
 - Build again and update all of the subreddits you installed to.
 They will need the new config to work properly.